rfzeg/udacity_bot/README.md

 Author: Roberto Zegers R.

 ## Abstract
-The package contains a URDF model of a differential drive robot equipped with an camera and laser sensor.
+The package contains a URDF model of a differential drive robot equipped with a camera and laser sensor.

 <img src="https://raw.githubusercontent.com/rfzeg/udacity_bot/master/docs/imgs/udacity_bot.png">
 Fig.1 Image of the robot model in Gazebo (coke_can model shown for size comparison).